fotonn-desktop/fotonn-app/README.md

 ![Fotonn preview](./app-banner-image.png)
 # Fotonn, A complete personal knowledge system.
 Ready from day one.

-**Fotonn is a fast, local-first knowledge app for capturing, organizing, connecting, and finding your ideas — without plugins, complicated setup, or configuration overload.**
+**Fotonn is a fast, local-first knowledge app for capturing, organizing, connecting, and finding your ideas, without plugins, complicated setup, or configuration overload.**

 [**Try Fotonn for free →**](https://fotonn.com/download)